 There is less of a chance for the cancer to spread if it is caught and treated early on, and most important of all, you have a better overall chance of survival.

 Speak to Associates in Womens Health about your best screening schedule for cervical cancer, and make sure to attend your yearly gynecological examinations!
-You can request your appointment online, or give us a call at (402) 697-7200 today!
+Give us a call at (402) 697-7200 today!